-Before an advertisement can be published in the London gazette, the creditor must allow seven days following the serving of the petition at the company’s registered office.
-The advertisement must also be published at least seven days prior to the date of the hearing.
+Before an advertisement can be published in the London Gazette, the creditor must allow seven days following the serving of the petition at the company’s registered office.
+The advertisement must also get published at least seven days before the date of the hearing.

 Following the advertisement of the petition

 - Freezing of company’s assets and bank account